bevy-cheatbook/bevy-cheatbook/src/contributing.md

 ignored or closed.
 I will probably treat it like I do issues: go do the thing myself eventually, and then close your PR.

-PRs create more work for me.
-They make life harder, not easier.
-Every time someone has made a PR before, I've had to basically rewrite it / redo the work myself.
-And also figure out how to respond to the author.
-And also wrangle merge conflicts and git branches.
-Please don't.
-I'm tired.

 ## Licensing

 To avoid complications with copyright and licensing, you agree to provide